 Directory of Skills & Services & National Register of Historic Vessels

 NHS-UK manages the Directory of Skills & Services through its Shipshape Network which includes data on individuals and companies.
 All those listed on the Directory have given us permission to use their data in this way and can ask for their details to be removed at any time.

 NHS-UK invites you to contribute to parts of our website, by making a contribution to our National Register of Historic Vessels, The National Directory of Skills and Services, or entering our Photography Competition.
 Under the UK Data Protection Act 2018, we do not share any personal or confidential information unless permission has already been granted.
 For more information on our rules and guidelines for our photography competition and the way we record your details click here.

 Our website uses the Facebook and Twitter share functionality on some pages.

 National Historic Ships UK, Park Row, Greenwich, London, SE10 9NF

-When we ask you for information, we will do so in accordance with the new European Data Protection Law, known as the General Data Protection Regulation.
+When we ask you for information, we will do so in accordance with the UK Data Protection Act 2018.
 For independent advice about data protection, privacy and data sharing issues, you can contact the Information Commissioner at: Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.

 For more information on the way we store your information please view our website forms for more information.